AnyChart/docs.anychart.com/Gantt_Chart/Resource_Chart.md

   chart = anychart.ganttResource();
 ```

-Here is a sample demonstrates how to create simple Project Chart.
+<br>Here is a sample demonstrates how to create simple Project Chart.
 {sample :width 690 :height 180}GANTT\_Chart\_01{sample}

 ## Expand/Collapse

-Also there is an ability to group resources using parent property to expand resources.
+Also there is an ability to expand resources using parent property.

 <table>
 <tbody>